FIRE90YT/How-to-install-Pterodactyl-on-non-ipv-vps/README.md

 Admin → Nodes → Add node (name it whatever)
 Daemon Port: 443
 SSL: Not Behind Proxy
-Use the node subdomain as the FQDN (for me: node.kvm-i7.host) Copy config token and run the command as usual
+Use the node subdomain as the FQDN (for eg node.darknodes.site) Copy config token and run the command as usual
 ## If panel and node are on different hosts:
 ```